ChristoffBo/homeassistant/torprivoxy/README.md

-# Home assistant add-on: Technitium-DNS
+# Home assistant add-on: TorPrivoxy

 ## About